PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 Use /AD to specify a delimiter other than the Tab character (not applicable for fasta files).

-The output folder path is optional.
-If omitted, the output files will be created in the same folder as the input file.
+The output directory path is optional.
+If omitted, the output files will be created in the same director as the input file.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.

-Use /S to process all valid files in the input folder and subfolders.
-Include a number after /S (like /S:2) to limit the level of subfolders to examine.
+Use /S to process all valid files in the input director and subdirectories.
+Include a number after /S (like /S:2) to limit the level of subdirectories to examine.
 * When using /S, you can redirect the output of the results using /A.
-* When using /S, you can use /R to re-create the input folder hierarchy in the alternate output folder (if defined).
+* When using /S, you can use /R to re-create the input director hierarchy in the alternate output director (if defined).

 The optional /Q switch will suppress all error messages.